 On receiving a call request from the network for a particular AN port, LE feeds call routing tone to calling subscriber and proceed to get a bearer channel for this call by sending an ALLOCATION message to AN and starts a timer.
-After getting an ALLOCATION COMPLETE message from AN, LE sends on ESTABLISH message to AN with cadenced ringing parameter to connect the ring to user port and starts a timer.
-AN sends ESTABLISH ACK message and call enter into ringing phase.
+After getting an ALLOCATION COMPLETE message from AN, LE sends an ESTABLISH message to AN with a cadenced ringing parameter to connect the ring to the user port and starts a timer.
+AN sends ESTABLISH ACK message and calls enter into the ringing phase.

-In case AN subscriber has caller-id feature in which directory number of calling subscriber is to be sent to user’s equipment, LE shall send ESTABLISH message to AN without cadenced ringing parameter.
-LE shall send the digits in-band and thereafter send a SIGNAL message with Cadenced Ringing to AN to connect ring to user port.
-Call enters into conversation phase when answer is received from the AN subscriber, answer should be communicated across V5 interface by sending SIGNAL (Off Hook) message to the other end.
+In case AN subscriber has a caller-id feature in which directory number of calling subscriber is to be sent to the user’s equipment, LE shall send ESTABLISH message to AN without a cadenced ringing parameter.
+LE shall send the digits in-band and thereafter send a SIGNAL message with Cadenced Ringing to AN to connect the ring to the user port.
+The call enters into the conversation phase when the answer is received from the AN subscriber, the answer should be communicated across the V5 interface by sending SIGNAL (Off Hook) message to the other end.

 - Call Initiated From LE

 Various subscriber features can be initiated by the subscriber by doing Hook Switch Flash when the call is in the conversation phase.